Art-Hoti/data-analytics-power-bi-report239/README.md

   - Removed unused columns (e.g., index columns) to streamline the dataset.
   - Renamed the remaining columns to align with Power BI naming conventions for consistency and clarity.

-## Milestone 2: Data Modeling and Measures
+## Milestone 2: Data Modelling and Measures

 ### 1. Date Table
 - **Data Source:** Generated in Power BI using DAX.